Mapple: A Domain-Specific Language for Mapping Distributed Programs

-For the six matrix multiplication applications (indexed 4 to 9), the speedup is entirely due to tuning the index mappings, although other features of \name{} contribute to code size reduction.
-In contrast, for the three scientific applications, the performance gains stem from assigning memories differently than the expert-written mappers—a capability enabled by \name{}'s full feature set, as discussed in \Cref{subsec:fullfeature}.
+For the six matrix multiplication applications (indexed 4 to 9), improvements arise solely from optimized index mappings.
+For the three scientific applications, they result from different memory assignments enabled by \name{}’s full feature set (\Cref{sec:discussion}).
+Finally, case studies in \Cref{subsec:app:perf} (see supplementary material) illustrate how mapping choices impact performance.

-We also present a case study highlighting the critical role of precise control over mapping strategies.
-Our investigation demonstrates significant performance variations resulting from minor alterations in the \CodeIn{hierarchical\_block2D} function for the \cannon, \pumma, and \summa algorithms.
-Specifically, we contrast the mapping function specified by the algorithm with an alternative approach integrating runtime heuristics: the runtime system dynamically assigns the iteration point to one of the four GPUs on the node, selecting the GPU with the least workload at runtime, rather than adhering to a predetermined distribution.

-The throughput result depicted in \Cref{fig:weakscale} underscores the pronounced performance discrepancies between the two approaches.
-The x-axis indicates different machine sizes, and the y-axis indicates the throughput per node.
-The ``Algorithm Specification'' line shows the throughput achieved by correctly implementing the corresponding algorithms, which match the performance results reported in prior work.
-The ``Runtime Heuristics'' line shows the throughput achieved by the alternative approach.
-In the 1-node scenario, the slowdown can reach up to \slowdownmax.
-This disparity stems from the additional data movement induced by divergent mapping decisions.
-Furthermore, the runtime heuristics-based mapping leads to out-of-memory (OOM) errors on 32-GPU runs for the \pumma and \summa algorithms, because mapping decisions influence where the data is physically materialized in memory.
-This example shows that it is important to precisely control the mapping to minimize data movement and optimize memory resource utilization.